-The provision of vehicle parking spaces as part of development can be important in order to avoid spillover of parking into neighbouring areas.
+The provision of vehicle parking spaces as part of development can be important to avoid spillover of parking into neighbouring areas.
 However, the hard surfaces necessary for parking spaces can increase stormwater runoff, and too much parking can push buildings too far apart, making communities less attractive for pedestrians.
 Providing too much parking is also an unnecessary cost burden that is ultimately passed on to building tenants or customers.

-Policy 4-22: Council shall, through the Land Use By-law, require the provision of parking spaces in the Serviced Centre Designation and Hamlet Designation, with the number of required parking spaces aimed at reducing the impact of the use on surrounding areas, rather than fully accommodating peak parking needs at all times.
+Policy 5-24: Council shall, through the Land Use By-law, require the provision of parking spaces in the Serviced Centre Designation and Hamlet Designation, with the number of required parking spaces aimed at reducing the impact of the use on surrounding areas, rather than fully accommodating peak parking needs at all times.

-Policy 4-23: Council shall, through the Land Use By-law, exempt development within the Main Street Zone from minimum parking requirements to promote compact development and land use efficiency.
+Policy 5-25: Council shall, through the Land Use By-law, exempt development within the Main Street Zone from minimum parking requirements to promote compact development and land use efficiency.

-4.2.5 Electric Vehicle Charging
+5.2.5 Electric Vehicle Charging

 Electric vehicles are growing in popularity, which comes with the need to charge them.
 Unlike gasoline and diesel vehicles, much of the "fueling" for electric vehicles is expected to occur while the vehicle is otherwise parked at home, at work, or at destinations like restaurants and hotels.
 In addition, there is a growing network of "fast chargers" that provide charging during longer journeys, much like a traditional gas station.
-Planning rules in the municipality need to account for both of these approaches to charging.
+Planning rules in the municipality need to account for both approaches to charging.
+As the uptake of electric vehicles continues to grow, there is also an opportunity to distinguish Richmond County as a leader in electric vehicle charging to attract potential visitors to the municipality.

-Policy 4-24: Council shall, through the Land Use By-law, permit electric vehicle charging stations as an accessory use in all zones.
+Policy 5-26: Council shall, through the Land Use By-law, permit electric vehicle charging stations as an accessory use in all zones.

-Policy 4-25: Council shall, through the Land Use By-law, permit electric vehicle charging stations as a main use in zones that prioritize commercial and industrial uses.
+Policy 5-27: Council shall, through the Land Use By-law, permit electric vehicle charging stations as a main use in zones that prioritize commercial and industrial uses.

-4.2.6 Public Transit
+5.2.6 Public Transit